mlederbauer/NMRcraft/README.md

 ## Visual Studio Code 🪟

-To download the image follow the same steps as either console or docker desktop.
+To download the image, follow the same steps as either console or docker desktop.

 ### Running the Docker Image

-To run follow the following tutorial on how to get Docker to work nicely with VS Code.

 <details>
 <summary>Using Docker in VS Code</summary>